 - Schwarzenegger to replace Calif. lottery director.
 California Gov. Arnold Schwarzenegger's aides said Tuesday that he is dumping troubleshooter Chon Gutierrez, the acting lottery director who engineered California's participation with the Mega Millions multi-state lottery game, and then sent an adviser to spy on Democrats who are trying to halt ticket sales.

 - Lottery scores triple-zeros twice in one day.
 Missouri Lottery players with an affinity for the number zero won big Wednesday, when the winning Pick 3 numbers in both the afternoon and evening drawings were 0-0-0.

 - Winning Mega Millions lottery ticket sold in N.Y..
 A single ticket sold in Staten Island, New York, has matched the winning combination in the latest Mega Millions lottery drawing and is worth $10 million.

 - GTECH rolls out self-serve lottery machines.
 GTECH Holdings Corp. yesterday unveiled a new vending machine that doles out instant and traditional lottery tickets directly to shoppers.

-- Board meets today, to hear Georgia proposal.
+- TN Lottery board meets today, to hear Georgia proposal.
 The Tennessee Lottery Corporation Board is expected to hear a proposal Monday from Georgia officials about a potential deal between the state games.

 - 7-Eleven to sell lottery tickets online at kiosks.
 7-Eleven Inc. is putting lottery tickets at its customers' fingertips by adding lottery ticket sales to services available at its Vcom electronic commerce kiosks in 1,000 stores in 14 states and the District of Columbia.